 |5.
 Marine coasts||coastal||118|

-144 wetlands falling in the above-mentioned categories have been identified .
+So, in general, 144 wetlands falling in the above-mentioned categories currently exist.
 They cover an area of 1839 ha, concentrating mostly on the east and south-east coasts of the island.
 This is due to the amount of rainfall that these regions receive throughout the year.
-Water seeps into the ground and is retained in the soil causing the upper layers to remain moist and overflow.
-Natural wetlands cover only a surface area of 639 ha; they include marshes and mangrove swamps.
+As water seeps into the ground, it is retained in the soil causing the upper layers to remain moist and overflow.
+Nonetheless, natural wetlands cover only a surface area of 639 ha; they include marshes and mangrove swamps.

 It goes without saying that wetlands play a vital role in maintaining environmental balance.
 They act as sponges during heavy rainfall consequently absorbing excess water.
 Where wetlands have been filled such as in the north of Mauritius, flooding is a recurring issue.